Minimum Safety & Hygiene Standards for Pet Grooming Salons in India

 No pet left unattended under heat.

-Monitor panting, panic, tremors, freezing, or shutdown behaviour.
+Monitor for panting, panic, tremors, freezing, or shutdown behavior.

-Maintain airflow/ventilation; avoid overheating ears, groin, and belly.
+Maintain airflow and ventilation; avoid overheating ears, groin, and belly.

 If kennel drying is used: strict supervision, time limits, safe temperature, and only for dogs that tolerate it.